Until the End of the World: Act 2

 The process Henry developed requires the person who recorded the images to watch them while being monitored in the lab before they can be transmitted to someone else's brain.
-Sam, who has a strained relationship with his father, attempts to do this immediately after arriving, (Note: David had taken the camera from Claire and left with it while Sam was in jail, and the viewer is not told where it was during the NEMP and why the recordings were not wiped.) but he fails because he is too tired, which leads to an argument with Henry.
+Sam, who has a strained relationship with his father, attempts to do this immediately after arriving, (Note: David had taken the camera from Claire and left with it while Sam was in jail, and the viewer is not told where it was during the NEMP and why the recordings were not wiped.
+In the 287-minute version, Sam Farber marvels at how the camera memory disks were strong enough to retain their data.) but he fails because he is too tired, which leads to an argument with Henry.
 Claire tries the experiment with her recording of Sam's sister with phenomenal success, and Sam later succeeds with his recordings.
 Although Edith is at first exhilarated to be able to "see" again, the ugly, pixellated images she receives contribute to her growing despondency.
 On New Year's Eve, the same evening the group have intercepted a mundane radio broadcast that indicates human civilization has not ended, she "just let[s] go" and dies quietly.

 After Edith's burial, Winter, Chico, and Burt leave the compound to go home.
 Henry begins working on how to use his technology to record human dreams, but the Aborigines who have been assisting him disagree with this and abandon him.
 He continues by experimenting on himself, Sam, and Claire, and they eventually become addicted to viewing their dreams on portable video screens.
 Eugene finds a catatonic Claire and takes her away from the lab, driving her into painful withdrawal when he refuses to replace the batteries for her screen.
 He finishes his novel, in which he writes her as being healthy and happy, and gives it to her, using the "truth of the words" to cure her of the "disease of images".
 Meanwhile, Sam wanders away from the lab and is ultimately cured by David and an Aboriginal ritual, and Henry is taken by the CIA while lying in the lab's dream-recording chair.